yinnan1996/Knowmat/README.md

-# KnowMat: Dependency-aware Dynamic Planning for Material Design
+# KnowMat: An AI-Guided Material Design Agent with Knowledge-Integrated Tool Learning Mechanisms

 KnowMat is a material design reasoning system that uses **dependency-aware dynamic planning** to guide multi-step workflows.
 The core algorithm constructs explicit dependency graphs (DAGs) to ensure task decomposition, tool invocation, and intermediate data flow follow clear and verifiable dependencies.